hyundai-robotics/doc-hrsafespace2/5-hrspace/7-tool.md

 You can apply various-shaped volumes to the robot's tool to prevent collisions.

-1. In Extended Properties, select `layout/tools/tool0`.
+1. In Extension Properties, select `layout/tools/tool0`.
 Each tool can combine up to 10 models.
 First, set Model 0 as follows, then click the  ![](../_assets/toolbar_save.PNG) button.
    The shape will appear in the robot flange coordinate system.